-Speaking of smoke and air quality in general, lots of articles say houseplants purify air quality.
-I often see it posited that houseplants do so much to clean the air of toxins and provide enough oxygen that one could live in a sealed house with them.
-A 1989 NASA study is the reference for this.
-Alas, I think our wishful thinking may have skewed the facts a bit.
-This article posted in Politifact is a good place to begin your own fact-finding research on that, if interested.
+Speaking of smoke and air quality in general, lots of memes get passed around saying houseplants purify air quality.
+Only, I think this can be misunderstood to mean that one or two houseplants will completely purify and supply your indoor air quality.
+I know that is how I interpreted it at first.
+The quotes are all coming from a 1989 NASA study.
+I always like to check facts and this article posted in Politifact is a good place to begin your own fact-finding research on that topic.
 Another interesting article, from National Geographic, summarizes from Michael Waring, an environmental engineer and indoor air quality expert at Drexel University: “To reduce VOCs enough to impact air quality would require around 10 plants per square foot.
 In a small 500-square foot apartment, that’s 5,000 plants, a veritable forest.” … Ok, so I need just a few more. 🙂

 Assessing What is Working and What Isn’t